-I do remember that something finally made me see that I was setting a terrible example for my daughter by accepting bad treatment from men instead of holding out for the right relationship with the right man.
-I remember feeling gut-punched when I realized that I was modeling what had been modeled for me, and for who knows how many generations before me: an unspoken lesson that women aren’t worth as much as men, that we deserve to be hit, yelled at, pushed around, blamed, belittled, and otherwise subjected to emotional, verbal, physical and any other type of abuse a man who “owns” us wants to dish out, simply because we’re female.
-When I realized that, I decided that from that moment on, I would’t accept any treatment from a man that I wouldn’t want my daughter to accept for herself.
+I do remember that something finally made me see that I was setting a terrible example for my daughter by accepting lousy treatment from men instead of holding out for the right relationship with the right man.
+I remember feeling gut-punched when I realized that I was modeling what had been modeled for me, and for who knows how many generations of women before me: an unspoken lesson that women aren’t worth as much as men, that we deserve to be hit, yelled at, pushed around, blamed, belittled, and otherwise subjected to emotional, verbal, physical and any other type of abuse a man who “owns” us wants to dish out, simply because we’re female.
+When I realized that, I decided that I wouldn’t accept any treatment from a man that I wouldn’t want my daughter to accept for herself from that moment on.

 I’ll be very honest—I swore off men, period.
 I was just tired of the crap.
-I’d been divorced three times, and I was tired of going from one relationship to the next and having the same issues come up over and over again.
+I’d been divorced three times, and I was tired of going from one relationship to the next and having the same issues come up repeatedly.
 I was tired of the merry-go-round.
 I just decided that I was done.
-I swore off men for a year, but I didn’t honestly count on having any more significant others, ever.
-I really thought that I was finished with that part of my life, although I was just a little more than 30 years old.
+I swore off men for a year, but I didn’t count on having any more significant others, ever.
+I thought I was finished with that part of my life, although I was just a little more than 30 years old.

 At the beginning of that period, I felt terribly anxious.
 I felt lonely.
 I felt more than a little desperate—because honestly, I have never been alone unless I chose to be that way.
-I’d spent my life using relationships to avoid having to deal with my own issues in a deep way.
+I’d spent my life using relationships to avoid dealing deeply with my issues.
 If I hadn’t told several friends what I was doing and asked them to help keep me honest, I don’t think I would have stuck with it.

-In the next few months, I seemed to meet potential SOs every time I turned around.
+I seemed to meet potential SOs every time I turned around for the next few months.
 It was truly raining men!
 That was difficult.
-It was really tempting to just make a little exception, because hey, he was just so nice!
+It was tempting to make just a little exception, because hey, he was just so nice!
 Or so smart, or funny, or whatever.
 But there’s nothing like true friends to kick your butt when you need it.

 I’ve never had a problem dealing with most practical things—balancing checkbooks, basic home repairs, auto maintenance.
-I can even kill big nasty bugs, although I don’t like to do it.
+I can even kill big nasty bugs, although I’m not particularly eager to do it.
 I didn’t need a man to take care of any of that.
-No, I looked to SOs to keep me company, to keep me occupied, to suck up lots of energy.
-I felt beautiful because they said I was, because they wanted to be with me.
+No, I looked to SOs to keep me company, keep me occupied, and suck up lots of energy.
+I felt beautiful because they said I was and wanted to be with me.
 I needed that feeling.

 So I found other ways to use my time and energy.
 I went out with friends as friends.
 I developed new friendships that were much better because I wasn’t putting anything into wondering whether or not the relationship would move into other areas.
-If nobody else wanted to go see a particular music event, I went alone.
-And I finally faced up to some of the issues I was avoiding when most of my energy was going into interactions with an SO.
+If nobody else wanted to see a particular music event, I went alone.
+I finally faced some of the issues I was avoiding when most of my energy was going into interactions with an SO.
 Specifically, why did I need a man around to feel worthwhile?
-Why did I accept treatment that I wouldn’t want any of my friends to accept—that I had, in fact, told other people to walk away from?
+Why did I accept treatment that I wouldn’t want any of my friends to accept—that I had told other people to walk away from?
 Why wasn’t I holding out for the kind of person I wanted?
-Why hadn’t I simply become the person I wanted, to paraphrase Gloria Steinem?
+Why hadn’t I become the person I wanted, to paraphrase Gloria Steinem?

-While I was really counting the days at first, by the end of that year I didn’t even realize it was done.
+While I was counting the days at first, I didn’t even realize the time was up by the end of that year.
 I didn’t think about it until a couple of months later when a friend mentioned it.
 Hey, it was over!
 I realized with great surprise that I didn’t feel an urge to run out and start anything new.
 I was just fine with being me, without a man around.
 Without being a man’s accessory, more specifically.

 I’ve long thought that spending at least a year alone as a truly independent adult is a good idea for absolutely anyone.
-That Man Diet year convinced me that it would be best to have that year come before getting into any serious committed relationship, like a marriage, because I seriously think that strong people make for stronger marriages.
-I think that year should be a Relationship Diet year, honestly.
+That Man Diet year convinced me that it would be best to have that year come before getting into any serious, committed relationship such as a marriage because I seriously think that strong people make for stronger marriages.
+I believe that year should be a Relationship Diet year, honestly.

 During that year, practice celibacy.
 That means not only do you not have SOs, but you don’t have “friends with benefits” or one-night stands.
 Just be with yourself.
 Honor yourself.
 Love yourself.
 Treat yourself as you would someone you truly treasure.
 I have to admit that I wasn’t wholly successful here, but when I backslid, I forgave myself and when back on my “diet,” just as if I’d splurged and had a dessert while on a regular diet.
 I didn’t just give up altogether.

 The solution?
 Sticking to never going beyond anything that would be okay with a child.
-Cuddling in a non-sexual manner is fine, some types of massage, hugging, holding hands, a kiss on the cheek—and those things are perfectly innocent.
-The more people who are present, the better.
-Going beyond them, or getting too cuddly when there are just two people present, is when the trouble usually happens.
+Cuddling in a non-sexual manner is fine, some types of massage, hugging, holding hands, a kiss on the cheek—and those things are perfectly innocent—the more people who are present, the better.
+Going beyond them, or getting too cuddly when just two people are present, is when the trouble usually happens.

 Don’t get me wrong here—I’m one of the most sex-positive people you will ever encounter.
-But if you make a commitment to celibacy for a time, especially if you have a lot of sexual energy, you do have to think about these issues consciously, because it’s when you refuse to acknowledge them that you will have problems.
+But suppose you commit to celibacy for a time.
+In that case, especially if you have a lot of sexual energy, you do have to think about these issues consciously because it’s when you refuse to acknowledge them that you will have problems.
 And no, trying to stop being affectionate if you are normally an affectionate person is not the answer.

 Tell somebody what you’re doing.
-Tell people you can trust to help you continue on to your goal.
+Tell people you can trust to help you continue to your goal.
 If someone isn’t supportive, distance yourself from that person.
-I don’t care if that person is an immediate family member—you need to maintain healthy boundaries, because that’s one of the things you are working on in this period, and you don’t need anyone tearing you down.
-Seek out new friendships with people who are supportive.
+I don’t care if they are an immediate family member—you need to maintain healthy boundaries because that’s one of the things you are working on in this period, and you don’t need anyone tearing you down.
+Seek out new friendships with supportive people.
 If you encounter someone who takes the entire idea of a chaste period as a challenge for seduction, RUN!
 Don’t try to tough it out.
-He or she is very bad news, and somebody else can try reforming them some other time.
+They are horrible news, and somebody else can try reforming them some other time.
 Not you, not now.

-Your period doesn’t have to be a year.
+Your Diet doesn’t have to last a year.
 It may not take you that long.
 It may take you longer.
 How will you know?
-I’d say that when you’ve stopped worrying about being alone, and started just enjoying your life and being yourself for a month or two, you’re done.
-As long as you’re feeling the “Ohmigod I’m gonna get old and be ALONE!” panic, you’re still working.
+I’d say that when you’ve stopped worrying about being alone and started just enjoying your life and being yourself for a month or two, you’re done.
+As long as you’re feeling the “Ohmigod, I’m gonna get old and be ALONE!” panic, you’re still working on your issues.
 Take whatever time you need.
 I promise that you will be healthier for it.